Go back to Resources

 Your team won’t always have the expertise in-house to solve all your problems.
 Contractors can be a great way to quickly onboard expertise without long-term commitments.

-High-priority projects that don’t have have an owner
+High-priority projects that don’t have an owner

 In a startup, you’ll have no shortage of priorities that need to be tackled.
 You’ll also never have enough capacity to take them all on.
-Contract help can be a huge help here, allowing you to plug in help quickly.
+Contract developers can be a huge help here, allowing you to plug in help quickly.

 Pick the Right Hire for the Job